jonaeth/ConcordiaNetwork/README.md

 To run the experiments described in our paper, you will need to download and unzip the [Collective-Activity-Dataset](http://cvgl.stanford.edu/data/ActivityDataset.zip) and the [Augmented Collective Activity Dataset](http://cvgl.stanford.edu/data/ActivityDataset2.tar.gz), as well as the [Target Trajectories](http://cvgl.stanford.edu/data/ActivityTracks.tar.gz).

-Then, move the data to the data folder and run from within the `/Experiments/CollectiveActivity` folder
+Then, create a `data` folder in `/Experiments/CollectiveActivity` and move the data to the data folder and run from within the `/Experiments/CollectiveActivity` folder
 ```
 python merge_tracks_with_annotations.py
 ```